 How to use the insecticidal soap

 Pests must be sprayed directly with the spray for it to be lethal.
-Spray the underside as well as the top of leaves.
+Spray the underside as well as the top of the leaves.
 Avoid spraying if you see beneficial insects, like lacewings, bees, or ladybugs present.
 The oily spray could also harm them.

 Plants should be resprayed 4 or 5 days after the first application to get any newly hatched larvae.

 Like commercial insecticidal soaps, avoid applying it in full sun, when the temperature is above 90F.
 Plants under water stress may be damaged by spraying.
 Water plants first before spraying.
 If a plant is wilted, avoid spraying and water instead.
-The best times to spray are after a rain or in the early morning when the due is still on the leaves.
+The best times to spray are after rain or in the early morning when the dew is still on the leaves.
 Since the spray is only effective when it is wet, avoid spraying when it’s hot because the spray will dry too quickly on the leaves, before it is effective.

 Some plants are sensitive to soap sprays and in full sun, this can cause the leaves to wither and brown.
 Cherries, plums, Japanese maples, horse chestnut, mountain ash, jade, lantana, gardenia, bleeding heart and crown of thorns.
 If you notice that the leaves begin to turn brown after spraying, rinse off the spray with water.